tomodachi94/awesome-computercraft/CONTRIBUTING.md

 Please use American spelling unless it is a part of a name.

 When you open your PR, an automated spellcheck will be run.
-If your added items are marked as incorrect, please add them to `.github/spellcheck/wordlist.txt`.
+If your item's names are marked as incorrect, please add them to `.github/spellcheck/wordlist.txt`.

 ## Commit messages